syncfusion-content/winui-docs/winui/Polar-Chart/DataLabel.md

 ## Applying Series Interior

-The [UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_UseSeriesPalette) property is used to set the [Interior](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartSeriesBase.html#Syncfusion_UI_Xaml_Charts_ChartSeriesBase_Interior) of the series to the data label background.
+The [UseSeriesPalette](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDataLabelSettings.html#Syncfusion_UI_Xaml_Charts_ChartDataLabelSettings_UseSeriesPalette) property is used to set the [Fill]( ) of the series to the data label background.

 {% tabs %}